 - monday workdocs: Draft and co-edit documents in real-time, and discuss changes via comments with team members.

-- Automations: Save time and avoid unnecessary meetings with automations that help drive seamless handoffs and ensure tasks never get lost in the shuffle.
+- Automations: Save time and avoid unnecessary meetings with custom workflow automations that help drive seamless handoffs and ensure tasks never get lost in the shuffle.

-- Files: Keep all your files in one location to make it easy for teams to reference policies, brainstorming notes, and other information as they implement a business plan.
+- Files Column: Keep all your files in one location to make it easy for teams to reference policies, brainstorming notes, and other information as they implement a business plan.

-Here are just a few free templates available for use on monday.com that help you plan and manage business efforts.
+Besides a Gantt chart example for projects, here are just a few free templates available exclusively on monday.com that can help you plan and manage business efforts more efficiently.

 - Simple Business Plan Template: Start with our Simple Business Plan Template if you’re working with a team to launch a new startup or service line.
-Our board-based approach lets you collaborate with others easily as you define vision and goals, customer needs, market size and scope, and all the other must-knows for business success.
+Collaborate with others easily on one intuitive and customizable board as you define vision and goals, customer needs, market size and scope, and everything in between for business success.

 - One-Page Business Plan Template: Quickly collaborate or capture your own ideas on our One-Page Business Plan Template.
 This simple template is customizable, and you can use it to document plans for each business idea and then ask for feedback or compare your options before choosing one to act on.